louspringer/aardvark-lemon-virtue/ALV_Database_Schema_Documentation.md

   ```

 ## Contact and Support
-- For more information or support related to the database schema, please contact [Lou Springer](mailto:lou@louspringer.com).
-For technical issues or contributions, refer to the project's GitHub issue tracker.
+- For more information or support related to the database schema, or technical issues or contributions, refer to the project's GitHub issue tracker.

 ## Appendix
 - **Iteration History**: Documenting each significant change and the rationale behind updates to provide context and insights for future references.